jonahlipsky/dhamma-dhara-app/mvp.md

   - Also a link to a maintenance history
   - Access to vimeo and google docs, google sheets, should be controlled by App
 - Admin role and viewer role.
 Admin can CRUD all of the objects in the system.
 Viewer can just view.
-- Native application so that people can download
 - SVG upload portal

 ## Bonus Features